 Instruments: Horns, Pianos, Guitars & Drums - about 15 of each

-Puzzle Pieces: 18 possible puzzles (since the cards are see through three people can complete a puzzle by over-laying a left side, center, and right side of the puzzle.
+Puzzle Pieces: 18 possible puzzles (since the cards are see-through three people can complete a puzzle by over-laying a left side, center, and right side of the puzzle.

 The overall idea I had for these cards was to group people in different ways in order for them to get to know each other a little better - a.k.a., an ice breaker.
-After each player received a card, here are some of the ideas that surfaced in the workshop (and after the workshop):
+After each player receives a card, here are some of the ideas that surfaced in the workshop (and after the workshop):